 - What are you currently reading?

 What are you currently reading?

-Hungarian writer Péter Nádas’ Parallel Stories was one half of the two books I was currently reading last week.
-With Piranesi done, I am dedicating all my time to this colossal work (not really as I have a job at daytime, haha).
+Hungarian writer Péter Nádas’ Parallel Stories was one-half of the two books I was currently reading last week.
+With Piranesi done, I am dedicating all my time to this colossal work (not really as I have a job in the daytime, haha).
 This 1,000 pager also happens to be my 800th novel and the last piece in my 2020 Top 20 Reading List.
 Its length is imposing, daunting even, the story even more so.
 With over 700 pages done, the only thing that made an impression on me is the number of sexual references.
-Cock, labia, and clitoris are ubiquitous specially in the first 400-pages.
+Cock, labia, and clitoris are ubiquitous, especially in the first 400-pages.
 Thankfully, a story is not taking shape and I hope that it would carry on until the 1,100th page.

 What have you finished reading?

 Speaking of lengthy reads, Susanna Clarke’s Mr. Norrell and Jonathan Strange is one of my longest reads.
 It took Clarke nearly two decades to follow it up.
 Thankfully, Piranesi is not as colossal as its predecessor.
 It is the story of a man who lives in a labyrinthine house in a world outside the realms of reality.
 He doesn’t know his own name but he was nicknamed Piranesi by the only other person who drops by every now and then in the house.
 But the truth is always stranger than fiction, as they say.
 Magical and thought-provoking, it is Clarke rising to the occasion, once again.